gambitph/Hamburger-Menu/readme.txt

 * Looks great and animates smoothly
 * Widget ready so you can add anything you like
 * Use as a mobile menu or replace your site's main menu
-* Highly customizeable via the Customizer:
+* Highly customizable via the Customizer:
 	* Adjust all the colors from the background to the link hover colors
 	* Adjust the colors, location and size of the menu icon
 	* Add a high res logo on the top of the menu